-1 Proposals will be considered for the establishment of additional districts, realignment of clubs within districts, or the consolidation of existing districts
+- 1. Proposals will be considered for the establishment of additional districts, realignment of clubs within districts, or the consolidation of existing districts - 2.
+Districting proposals shall consider geographical boundaries, potential for district growth, and cultural, economic, language, and other relevant factors

-- 2. Districting proposals shall consider geographical boundaries, potential for district growth, and cultural, economic, language, and other relevant factors - 3.
-Proposals for the creation of additional districts with at least 60 clubs and/or 2,100 Rotarians that demonstrate a potential for growth to at least 75 clubs and 2,700 Rotarians in the next ten years will be looked upon with favor by the Districting Committee - 4.
+- 3. Proposals for the creation of additional districts with at least 60 clubs and/or 2,100 Rotarians that demonstrate a potential for growth to at least 75 clubs and 2,700 Rotarians in the next ten years will be looked upon with favor by the Districting Committee - 4.
 The governor(s) of the existing district(s) shall prepare and send a proposal to the general secretary.
 The proposal shall include information from the governors of the existing district(s) and be evaluated by the Districting Committee based on the following guidelines: - a) The reasons for the proposal, including issues such as but not limited to cultural and ethnic factors, geographic distances, as well as financial and economic conditions encountered in administering the present district(s) - b) A map clearly showing the extent of the area, the boundaries of the existing and proposed districts - c) A list of existing clubs with their charter dates and number of members as of 1 July over the last three years, noting each club's continuous operation and good financial standing with RI and illustrating that no more than 10% of clubs in each district has membership of 20 Rotarians or less in the proposed district(s) - d) A statement signed by the governor(s) stating the proposal has been referred to clubs in the district(s), that the governor has communicated effectively the origin of the proposal, the necessity of each club to carefully consider the proposal for vote by the majority of club members, and that clubs have 30 days from receipt of the proposal to object and that afterwards their opportunity to object ends - e) The governor shall provide a list of clubs that have approved the proposal, and a list of clubs that have objected to the proposal - 5.
 Upon study of the proposals, the committee shall report its recommendations to the RI Board for its consideration. - 6.
-The board may eliminate or change the boundaries of any district with fewer than 33 clubs or fewer than 1,200 Rotarians in accordance with RI Bylaws section 15.010.
+The board may eliminate or change the boundaries of any district with fewer than 33 clubs or fewer than 1,100 Rotarians in accordance with RI Bylaws section 15.010.
 When districts are consolidated, all elected future governors from the former districts shall be offered the opportunity to serve in the newly merged district. - 7.
 When a district consolidation proposal fails because a majority of clubs in the affected district(s) objected within 30 days of receiving the proposal, the Board may take action including but not limited to placing Rotary clubs into non-districted status, reducing the governor's allocation in the district, and by not providing funding to send a district's representative to the Council on Legislation. - 8.
-The general secretary shall be authorized to act on behalf of the Board to approve a minor district boundary modification, affecting the transfer of up to ten clubs, or an area containing no Rotary club, from one district to a neighboring district and shall become effective 1 July following the decision.
-In districts with 33 or more clubs and 1,200 or more Rotarians, such action shall be taken if the majority of the clubs do not file objections within 30 days of receiving the governor's proposal.
-(January 2012 Mtg., Bd.
+The general secretary is authorized, acting on behalf of the Board, to approve all district boundary description changes where the district boundaries remain the same. - 9.
+The general secretary is authorized to act on behalf of the Board to approve a minor district boundary modification affecting the transfer of up to ten clubs, or an area containing no Rotary club, from one district to another district.
+The boundary modification shall become effective 1 July following the decision.
+In districts with 33 or more clubs and 1,100 or more Rotarians, such action shall be taken if the majority of the clubs do not file objections within 30 days of receiving the governor's proposal.
+(June 2013 Mtg., Bd.
 Dec.
-211)
+236)